-Our goal with this letter is to address professional engineering evaluations and California (CA) Building Officials' (CABO) acceptance of professional engineering work by any CA licensed professional or specialty engineer, in the context of the CA laws of which we are aware.
+Our goal with this letter is to address professional engineering evaluations and Californian (CA) Building Official's (CABOs) acceptance of professional engineering work, by any CA licensed professional or specialty engineer, in the context of the California laws that we are aware of.

-Requests of Companies to Provide Proprietary Intellectual Property
+Requests of Companies to Provide Proprietary Intellectual Property/Test Data

-Members of our association have been asked to provide IP1 and proprietary test data and analysis on a frequent enough basis that it is cause for concern.
-Generally, all testing, engineering analysis, software and design work performed by professional engineers or others on the staffs of SBCA members typically use proprietary IP.
-Hence, by being asked to divulge test reports, engineering analysis, software or any IP under the duress of not gaining code approval, SBCA members are forced to potentially violate:
+Our membership has been asked to provide IP1 and proprietary test data and analysis on a frequent enough basis that it is cause for concern.
+Generally, all testing, engineering analysis and design work performed by professional engineers or others on the staffs of SBCA members typically use proprietary IP.
+Hence by being asked to divulge test reports, engineering analysis, software or any IP under the duress of not gaining code approval, SBCA members are forced to potentially violate;